Add3r/Proxy_Bypass/README.md

 By leveraging this tool, you can pinpoint specific user agents that can elude certain proxy server restrictions.
 Furthermore, the tool provides verbose outputs, batch processing capabilities, and options to test against specific target domains.

-Additionally, this repository contains a predefined list of user agents which can be used right out of the box, but the tool also supports custom user agent files.
+Additionally, this repository contains a predefined list of user agents from [Useragent-Fuzz-lib](https://github.com/Add3r/UserAgent-Fuzz-lib) repo which can be used right out of the box, but the tool also supports custom user agent files.

 ## Why ?
 ### To find which user agent bypasses proxy restrictions